Teaching, Learning, and Technology

 The master’s degrees in preservice teacher education are Master of Education in Elementary Education and PreK-Grade 4 Teacher Certification, Master of Education in Secondary Education and Grades 7-12 Teacher Certification.
 Undergraduate students at Lehigh may also enroll in the 4 + 1 accelerated Master’s where they receive their Master of Education in Elementary Education and PreK-Grade 4 Certification or Master of Education in Secondary Education and Grades 7-12 Teacher Certification, in addition to their Bachelor’s degree.
 Teacher education students may elect to extend their coursework to earn additional certification/endorsement in Special Education, English as a Second Language program specialist PreK-12, and/or Social-Emotional-Behavioral Wellness endorsement.
 All teacher certification programs have been approved by the Pennsylvania Department of Education, making graduates eligible for initial certification in Pennsylvania.

-For inservice teachers or individuals seeking to learn how to educate in informal contexts, TLT offers a Master of Education in Teaching and Learning.
-This degree prepares educators who want to learn the foundations of teaching and learning as well as innovative pedagogical strategies.
-This degree can be customized to a particular area of emphasis, such as instructional technology or social-emotional-behavioral wellness.
+The Master of Education in Teaching and Learning prepares educators (broadly defined) who want to learn the foundations of teaching and learning as well as innovative pedagogical strategies.
+This degree can be customized to a particular area of emphasis, such as technology and design, innovative pedagogy, English as a Second Language, or social-emotional-behavioral wellness.

 Finally, the program offers a Doctor of Philosophy in Teaching, Learning, and Technology, which spans fields of learning design, instructional technology, and teacher education.